-Final migrated, depth-converted sections, presented in Figures 4 and 5, formed the basis for defining the structural

-5 relationships and reflector orientations.
-The reprocessed profiles illustrate a variety of crustal reflectivity patterns, reflection Moho and dipping mantle reflections.
+The final migrated depth-converted sections presented in Figs. 4 and 5 formed the basis for defining the structural relationships and reflector orientations.
+The reprocessed profiles illustrate a variety of crustal reflectivity patterns, reflection Moho, and dipping mantle reflections.
 In order to facilitate interpretation, the amplitude envelope is computed from the final stacks, smoothed, and displayed as a colour background.

 Signal-penetration depth was estimated from the amplitude decay curves (Fig. 6), extracted from the final stacked sections, following Barnes (1994).
-In order to detect amplitude variability along the profiles, each seismic section is divided into two
+In order to detect amplitude variability along the profiles, each seismic section is divided into two parts within which the corresponding decay curves are calculated.
+Amplitude decay curves represent the root mean square (RMS) amplitude generated using a 200 ms long sliding window that yields curves not too smooth or overly spiky.

-- 10 parts within which the corresponding decay curves are calculated.
-Amplitude-decay curves represent the root-mean-squared (RMS) amplitude generated using a 200-ms long sliding window that yields curves not too smooth nor overly spiky.
-Analysis of the reprocessed seismic sections show that, in general, reflectivity of the crust is not stationary, and its intensity may vary from high (e.g. L1200 at 3000-6000 CDP) to low (e.g. L5400 at 3500-5000 CDP), or even can be characterized as acoustically transparent (e.g. L5400 at 1500-3500 CDP), indicating gradual transition from crustal to mantle rocks.
-Observed - 15 intracrustal reflections are mostly discontinuous, but not chaotic.
-They form patterns that can be either subhorizontal (e.g. L5400 at ~8 km & 5000-10000 CDP) or gently dipping at an angle not exceeding 20 degrees (e.g., L5600 at 12-22 km & 7000-11000 CDP).
-The presence of abnormally strong reflectivity zones can also be marked, especially in a depth range of 20 to 36 km in the area where lines 5400 and 1200 are crossing (Fig. 4-5).
-The transition between the lower crust and the uppermost mantle is often trackable (as a change in a generally reflective crust vs transparent mantle or as a band of stronger - 20 reflectivity at the expected Moho depth), undulating slightly between 36-42 km, yet in some parts of the stacked sections, the signal penetration is insufficient to image Moho.
-It is clearly visible in the case of line 5400, where the amplitude decay curves calculated for the SW and NE part are substantially different in terms of the reflectivity strength.
+Analysis of the reprocessed seismic sections shows that, in general, the reflectivity of the crust is not stationary, and its intensity may vary from high (e.g. L1200 at CDP 3000-6000) to low (e.g. L5400 at CDP 3500-5000) or even be characterized as acoustically transparent (e.g. L5400 at CDP 1500-3500), indicating a gradual transition from crustal to mantle rocks.
+Observed intracrustal reflections are mostly discontinuous but not chaotic.
+They form patterns that can be either subhorizontal (e.g. L5400 at ~ 8 km and CDP 5000-10000) or gently dipping at an angle not exceeding 20 degrees (e.g. L5600 at 12-22 km and CDP 7000-11 000).
+The presence of abnormally strong reflectivity zones can also be marked, especially in a depth range of 20 to 36 km in the area where lines 5400 and 1200 cross (Figs. 4-5).
+The transition between the lower crust and the uppermost mantle is often trackable (as a change in a generally reflective crust vs. transparent mantle or as a band of stronger reflectivity at the expected Moho depth), undulating slightly between 36 and 42 km, yet in some parts of the stacked sections, the signal penetration is insufficient to image Moho.
+It is clearly visible in the case of line 5400, for which the amplitude decay curves calculated for the SW and NE part are substantially different in terms of reflectivity strength.
 Without averaging over thousands of CDPs, the decay amplitudes would flatten out at 20 km for the transparent CDP interval between 1500 and 3500.
-In contrast to the poorly defined Moho in this part of line 5400, a very sharp boundary is observed along line 5600 and - 25 1200, in a CDP range of 3000-6000 and 1-2500, respectively.
-The stacked section for line 5400 shows the evidence of a small symmetrical Moho uplift, that emerges around CDP 6000 and extends for ~90 km in the NE direction.
-The Moho can also be inferred from the amplitude decay curves (which we present in the time domain as originally calculated) as a change in a decay rate at 13±1 s of two-way time where the curves do not decay further.
-This time corresponds roughly to a depth of 40 km, a level characterized by sudden reflectivity drop on the seismic sections presented in the depth domain.
-Some - 30 reflections might continue into the upper mantle, such as events visible on line 5600 and 1200, between CDP 1-2000 and 13500-14500, respectively.
-Some of the weaker sub-Moho reflectivity might be related to the migration artefacts or other processing footprints, however, the stronger ones (e.g. the one at line 5600) seem to be real.
+In contrast to the poorly defined Moho in this part of line 5400, a very sharp boundary is observed along line 5600 and 1200, in a CDP range of 3000-6000 and 1-2500, respectively.
+The stacked section for line 5400 shows evidence of a small symmetrical Moho uplift that emerges around CDP 6000 and extends for ~ 90 km in the NE direction.
+The Moho can also be inferred from the amplitude decay curves (which we present in the time domain as originally calculated) as a change in decay rate at 13 ± 1 s of two-way time whereby the curves do not decay further.
+This time corresponds roughly to a depth of 40 km, a level characterized by a sudden reflectivity drop on the seismic sections presented in the depth domain.
+Some reflections might continue into the upper mantle, such as the events visible on line 5600 and 1200 between CDP 1 and 2000 and between 13 500 and 14 500, respectively.
+Some of the weaker sub-Moho reflectivity might be related to migration artefacts or other processing footprints; however, the stronger ones (e.g. the one at line 5600) seem to be real.